dmonad/lib0/README.md

 # Lib0
 > Monorepo of isomorphic utility functions

 This library is meant to replace all global JavaScript functions with isomorphic module imports.
 Furthermore, it implements many performance-oriented utility modules.
-Most noteworthy are the binary encoding/decoding modules **[lib0/encoding] / [lib0/decoding]**, the randomized testing framework **[lib0/testing]**, a very fast Pseudo Random Number Generator **[lib0/PRNG]**, a small socket.io alternative **[lib0/websocket]** and the logging module **[lib0/logging]** that allows you to log in color in node and the browser.
+Most noteworthy are the binary encoding/decoding modules **[lib0/encoding] / [lib0/decoding]**, the randomized testing framework **[lib0/testing]**, a fast Pseudo Random Number Generator **[lib0/PRNG]**, a small socket.io alternative **[lib0/websocket]** and the logging module **[lib0/logging]** that allows you to log in color in node and the browser.
 Lib0 only has one dependency, which is also from the author of lib0.
 If lib0 is transpiled with rollup or webpack, very little code is produced because of the way that lib0 is written.
 All exports of lib0 are pure (can be removed with dead code elimination).
 Here is an example on how dead code elemination and mangling optimizes code from lib0:

 ```js
 // # Example how optimized code is produced.